What is Ayurveda?

 Agni is the heat of our digestive fire which metabolizes food into bodily tissue and waste; discerning between nutritious material and waste product.
 Ayurveda kindles the agni of the body to digest toxins which have manifested due to internal or external stresses, ensuring optimal functioning of the physical and mental being.

 Leveraging the basic principles above, Ayurveda customizes preventative wellness to the unique constitution of every individual.
 In addition, ancient Ayurvedic doctors produced detailed descriptions of acute and chronic conditions (complete with causes, signs, and symptoms), and developed extensive holistic treatment protocols.
 Preventative care and treatment of disease falls under Ayurveda’s eight branches, which include:

 ● Bhuta Vidya – Psychiatry

 ● Shalakya Tantra – Ear, Nose and Throat Treatment

 ● Shalya Tantra – Surgery (not practiced in the United States today)

 ● Vajikarana — Aphrodisiac Therapy, Fertility, and Conception

 Ayurveda offers renewed access to our natural intelligence.
-As the original circadian medicine, Ayurveda holds the key to resolving dis-ease creating a disconnect.
-Thus, this ancient medicine offers the promise of a more harmonious future for the people and planet.
+As the original circadian medicine, it holds the key to resolving dis-ease and living healthy with longevity.